tteltrab/cd-ci/activities/push-and-pull.md

     1. Ensure you have the HTML file on your local machine
     2. Make a change to the list of shows
     3. Push the change back up to the shared repository
-5. Spend the rest of the time simultaneously creating new "favorites" lists (movies, foods, celebrities) and pushing the changes up.
+5. Spend the rest of the time simultaneously creating new "favorites" lists (movies, foods, celebrities) without talking to each other, and pushing up/pulling down the changes.
 You may have to deal with some conflicts!
-That's part of integration.
+That's part of integration (and just development in general).

 ### Note
 This is a simple example of making very small changes.